 The new law has retained the irretrievable breakdown of a marriage as the sole ground for divorce.
-However, the requirement to specify one of the five grounds for divorce with a ‘statement of irretrievable breakdown’ – thereby eliminating the requirement to administer any blame.
+However, the requirement to specify one of the five grounds for divorce is replaced with a ‘statement of irretrievable breakdown’ – thereby eliminating the requirement to administer any blame.

 The basis of the new law remains the same: divorce is only possible when a marriage has irretrievably broken down.
 However, the definition of an irretrievable breakdown has expanded to include two key changes.

 The relevant laws on the dissolution of a civil partnership will also be updated.
-The idea is that broadly the same system and principles, complete with the no-fault declaration of irretrievable breakdown, will apply to both divorce and dissolution.
+The idea is that broadly the same system and principles, complete with the no-fault declaration of irretrievable breakdown, will apply to both divorce and civil partnership dissolution.

-How Much Does a No Fault Divorce Cost?
+How Much Does a No-fault Divorce Cost?

 If the court fee stays the same, the minimum cost of getting a no-fault divorce will be £593.
 However, not everyone can do their own divorce and therefore, the average cost of a divorce is likely to be £772 – £1,500 even after the divorce law changes.

-How Long Does a No Fault Divorce Take in 2022?
+How Long Does a No-fault Divorce Take?

 No-fault divorce is not some quickie divorce scheme designed to end a marriage instantly.

-Can a No-Fault Divorce be Contested?
+Can a No-fault Divorce be Contested?